 We may need to consider: What is our strategy to get back on course and in control?
 How do we maintain balance?
-We need to be able to relocate and refocus after a roll.
-How would we safely get ourselves or others back to shore or into the craft?
+We need to be able to roll in a variety of advanced conditions.
+How do we relocate and re-focus after a roll to complete the rapid or get to safety?
+How will we deal with being out of the boat?
+How would we safely get ourselves, or others, back to shore or into the craft?
+What techniques should we use to swim in white water?
 How would we retrieve loose kit, equipment or boats?
 What factors might affect our decisions on how we retrieve these?
+How would we deal with pinned kit?
 If a mishap does occur, do we have mental strategies which will help us to stay focused and resilient?
+How can we position ourselves to assist other paddlers if they capsize?
+How will we get to a boat or paddler in the water?
+How would we rescue a paddler and their kit at the bottom of a rapid?
+What equipment could we use to assist us in rescue?
+Can we select an appropriate place to protect a rapid from the bank?

-5. After the Session
+5. After the Trip